unKNOWN-G/testing/README.md

 ### <a id="email-desc" >1.
 Description  </a>

 This Class Automates the process of sending E-mails to multiple recipients.
-Using the sender_mail and sender_password credentials as input along with mail_subject and mail_body as input, Mails can be sent to numerous recipients individually.
+Using the sender_mail and sender_password credentials as input along with mail_subject and mail_body as input, Mails can be sent to **Multiple recipients individually**.

 There's an additional functionality of Bolding the content in the body.
 This feature can be used by alternatively giving the texts in the mail_body list with normal and bold texts [ "Normal text1", "Bold Text 1", "Normal text 2", "Bold Text 2" ....]
 >**Note:**